Snaacky/theindex/README.md

 We use [mongodb](https://github.com/mongodb/mongo) as our database server.
 You can deploy your own mongo setup as HA service or just a simple single docker container via e.g.:

+NOTE: The database will start empty, you have to fill the data yourself.

 ```shell
 docker run -d \
     --name mongo \